Development EnvironmentSetting Up a Computer for Rails-based Web Development

 sudo -u postgres psql

 This command will launch a postgres command prompt.
-At the prompt, we enter the following command (substituting homer with our Unix username and password1 with a password of our choosing):
+At the prompt, we enter the following command, replacing homer with our actual Unix username and password1 with a password of our choosing:

 ALTER USER homer WITH PASSWORD 'password1';